-- All individual student room furniture may be moved either by HCC personnel or by their permission. - Any electrical items, other than those used for personal hygiene, must be approved for use by the Residential Coordinator. - Medications.
+- i.
+All HCC-owned furniture may be moved either by HCC personnel or by their permission. - Any electrical items, other than those used for personal hygiene, must be approved for use by the Residential Coordinator.

+Medications.
 As a safety precaution, possession of prescription medication should be reported to Residential Coordinator, and stored in a secure location.